kavsarr/az_labor_code_chatbot/README.md

    ```

 ## Notes
+- You can find the chunked articles in "files/articles.json".
 - This project was developed and tested on a machine with RTX 4090 GPU — ensure sufficient GPU resources for local embedding inference.
 - All user chat histories are currently stored in-memory only (non-persistent).